 The EU upper safe level for long-term use from supplements is 100 mcg (4000 IU) per day.

 Only take vitamin D doses higher than the upper safe level under medical supervision.
 Excess can lead to side effects associated with raised calcium levels, such as bone demineralisation, kidney stones, headache and weakness.

 The best vitamin D supplements

 If you decide to take a vitamin D supplement, it’s important to obtain one made to pharmaceutical standards as this ensures you get a consistent daily dose.

 Select a supplement that provides vitamin D3 (cholecalciferol) which is two and a half times more effective at maintaining blood vitamin D levels than the plant-based form, vitamin D2 (ergocalciferol).

-The following brands all offer excellent quality and value, whether you decide to take a capsule, oral spray, or a vitamin D3 topical cream that is absorbed via the skin.
+The following brands all offer excellent quality and value, whether you decide to take a capsule, gummy, oral spray, or a vitamin D3 topical cream that is absorbed via the skin.